Panda4817/Job-Search-CLI/README.md

 This CLI searches specifically for entry level jobs suitable for people who are self-taught programmers like me.

-## Reqirements
+## Requirements

-Python packages required: requests, pyfiglet, beautifulsoup, click
+Python packages required: requests, pyfiglet, beautifulsoup4, click

 ## Installation

 - Install required packages
 - Put program in your path by creating a bin directory in your user’s home directory and then add that to the PATH

+Or you can use the dockerfile to create a docker image and run that in a docker container.

 ## Usage